tamtakoe/gulp-mark/README.md

         ['script',     'template',     'style'],
         [scriptStream, templateStream, styleStream]
     ));
-//we will have `scriptsStream` with js-files, `templateStream` with .html-files
+//we will have `scriptsStream` with js-files, `templateStream` with html-files
-//and `styleStream` with .css-files
+//and `styleStream` with css-files
 ```